Sunday, September 15, 2024

 The juice of life

 A vivid illustration of the alienated noir protagonist, Julian has survived for decades as an outcast and criminal.
 His sense of displacement is grounded in the reality that he cannot live in the real world as an ageless man forever.
 Thus his sense of alienation is self-imposed, forever connected to the selfish choices he has made.
 The woman he would like to marry comes with a reminder of the impossibility of keeping his immortality quest a secret.
 A ladyfriend of any significance does not correspond well with such a plan; Kurt reminds Julian a woman could never be in the cards for such men of science.
 How can a man maintain a relationship with a woman if she ages normally and he remains the same age?
 Indeed Julian's interest in a woman sets his downfall in motion.
 That places Eve among the most unwilling and unaware of film noir femme fatales to bring about a man's downward spiral.
 She is both the cure for his lack of belonging and the catalyst for his destruction.
-If Julian's relationship with Eve amounts to an insurmountable long-term impracticality, that is to suggest a traditional family life is an absolute non-starter.
+If Julian's relationship with Eve amounts to an insurmountable long-term impracticality, then a traditional family life is an absolute non-starter.
 That theme comes deeply embedded in many films noir, characterized by suspect family values and downright hopeless marriages to be found in DOUBLE INDEMNITY, THE SUSPECT (1944), SCARLET STREET, MILDRED PIERCE (1945), THE STRANGE AFFAIR OF UNCLE HARRY (1945), THE STRANGE LOVE OF MARTHA IVERS (1946), ALL MY SONS (1948), SORRY, WRONG NUMBER (1948), WHIRLPOOL (1949) and GUN CRAZY (1950).

 "All we are fated to learn we know already."